LeeAnnEditor/o365hq/blog/Make your way to zero-trust network security with Microsoft 365.md

 In this example, we'll select [MFA]{.caps}.
-One of the side benefits of [MFA]{.caps} is it gives you the step up into the second factor of authentication if something risky is detected, but it will also eliminate some prompts, if a situation looks safe enough.
-For example, if users are within an IP range that [AAD]{.caps} knows, and trusts (like your own set of IPs), in a location that users are always logging in from (maybe their home), the same device all the time, [AAD]{.caps}
+One of the side benefits of [MFA]{.caps} is it gives you the step up into the second factor of authentication if something risky is detected, but it will also eliminate some prompts if a situation looks safe enough.
+For example, if users are within an IP range that [AAD]{.caps} knows and trusts (like your own set of IPs), in a location that users are always logging in from (maybe their home), and the same device all the time, [AAD]{.caps}
 can actually start to reduce some second-factor obstacles, still preserving the same security level.

-Granting access is just a beginning, there's also the ability to instruct the system to do downstream things with *Session controls*.
+Granting access is just a beginning.
+There's also the ability to instruct the system to do downstream things with *Session controls*.
-Selecting to *Use app enforced restrictions*, you let apps provide only limited capabilities under certain conditions.
-If [AAD]{.caps} detects something suspicious about the session, it will pass this additional information to the cloud app, which in its turn, will enable limited experience, without the ability to download, print or sync files.
+Selecting *Use app enforced restrictions*, you let apps provide only limited capabilities under certain conditions.
+If [AAD]{.caps} detects something suspicious about the session, it will pass this additional information to the cloud app, which in turn will enable a limited experience, without the ability to download, print, or sync files.

-Conditional access app control lets you invoke Microsoft Cloud App Security ([MCAS]{.caps}), to get some rich front signal, and auditing, while monitoring user's behavior within the app in question.
-Let's say you have a user who's at risk because of a sketchy login, and you may want to see, what that assumed attacker is doing, literally and laterally follow him/her.
+Conditional access app control lets you invoke Microsoft Cloud App Security ([MCAS]{.caps}) to get some rich front signal and auditing while monitoring user behavior within the app in question.
+Let's say you have a user who's at risk because of a sketchy login, and you may want to see what that assumed attacker is doing: literally and laterally follow him/her.
 This gives you incredible power in terms of thinking about your security model and additional controls needed.
 While using this feature, you're verifying and controlling everything by